 UiPath, a robotics automation platform, is already present in India and counts Tech Mahindra and Wipro as its customers.
 It will grow as more Indian companies go down the end-to-end automation and digital transformation route.

 Klarna is a Swedish online payments company for retailers.
 Klarna doesn't serve India, and it will stay away given the competition and bloodbath in the Indian online payments sector.

 Epic Games is an American video games developer that owns popular games like Fortnite, Rocket League, and GTA.
 These games are already quite popular in India.
 The Indian PC gaming market is growing rapidly, and we can expect Epic Games to focus more on expanding its footprint in India.

 Databricks has built a cloud-based tool for processing and transforming massive amounts of data through AI and ML.
 Like all major enterprise SaaS startups, it is present in India.

 Rivian is an American EV manufacturer like Tesla.
-It is still developing its EVs, and I don't think it has any India plans.
-India might become a huge light commercial EV market, especially in 2 and 3 wheelers, but I doubt we will see big EV trucks, the type that Rivian is developing, in India.
+It is still developing its EVs, and I don't think it has any Indian plans.
+India might become a huge light commercial EV market, especially in 2 and 3-wheelers, but I doubt we will see big EV trucks, the type that Rivian is developing, in India.

 Nubank is a Brazilian NeoBank with a presence all over Latin America.
 It is quite difficult for foreign banks to enter India, and the Indian fintech sector is also developed with several local champions.
 So I doubt Nubank will come to India, but we will soon see several homegrown Neobanks.

-I believe the biggest startups (I mean the really massive ones) will start becoming more global with time.
+The biggest startups will start becoming more global with time.
 Then we will see more global unicorns coming to India and more Indian unicorns expanding outside India.